kunhwiko/concepts/systems/Kubernetes/4-network.md

 ##### Network Policies
 ```
 Network Policy
-   a) set of firewall rules
+   a) Set of firewall rules.
-   b) labels are used to define virtual network segments (more flexible than IP address range / subnet masking)
+   b) Labels are used to define virtual network segments (more flexible than IP address range / subnet masking).

 Purposes
-   a) network segmentation allows for multi-tenancy and minimizes security breaches
+   a) Network segmentation allows for multi-tenancy and minimizes security breaches.
-   b) maximize parts of system that don't need to talk to each other
+   b) Maximize parts of system that don't need to talk to each other.

 Scope
-  a) network policies are cluster-wide
+  a) Network policies are cluster-wide.
-  b) rules are unified if multiple network policies exist
+  b) Rules are unified if multiple network policies exist.

+Whitelist
+   a) By default, all access is forbidden to a certain pod if targeted by at least one network policy.
+   b) By default, all access is granted to a certain pod if targeted by no network policy.
 ```

 ##### Examples